geru/qbwc/README.txt

 Modularized

-QBWC Interface minds its own business establishing and servicing SOAPserver functionality and passing off QBXML to different level
+QBWC Interface minds its own business establishing and servicing SOAPserver functionality and passing off QBXML to different level.
+Therefore, it can be used by a broad spectrum of other applications which include CiviCRM, Redhen, Drupal Commerce, and more.

 Data agnostic

 Quickbooks maintains lots of information such as customers, inventory, accounts, and transactions that are not necessarily applicable to Drupal Commerce.
-Other modules tie their functionality to a particular application or module or worse, several applications, the usefulness is reduced.
+Other modules tie their functionality to a particular application or module or to several applications thereby reducing their general usefulness.

 Similar Projects